Our annual pumpkin art competition is back for 2021 and this year prizes are:

-As the chefs have been preparing new seasonal dishes on the menu for Autumn, our minds turn to the creativity that the pumpkin competition brings us this time of year!
+As the chefs have been preparing new seasonal dishes on the menu for Autumn, our minds turn to the creativity that the pumpkin competition brings us at this time of year!

 There is no restriction on how many pumpkins you post.
-The more you post, the better chance you have of winning!
+The more photos you post, the better chance you have of winning!

 Take a look at some of the competition entries from previous years, to get some inspiration for your very own design.

-How to Enter Pumpkin Competition
+How to Enter our Pumpkin Competition

 Most importantly good luck and have fun with designing your pumpkin!